 A popular way of reaching the top of Amber Fort is to ride on an elephant from the car park to Jaleb Chowk.
 However, due to concerns over the welfare of the elephants, some tourists are now choosing not to do this.

 If you do go ahead with it, expect to pay 1,100 rupees per elephant (which can carry two people at a time).
 The rides take place in the mornings from 7 a.m. until 11.30 a.m.
-There used to also be afternoon rides, from 3.30 p.m. until 5 p.m.
-However, these were stopped in November 2017.
+There used to also be afternoon rides.
+However, these were stopped in November 2017, so the elephants could rest.
 Be sure to arrive as early as possible to get one, as demand is high and it's not possible to book in advance.

 Joyrides on Segway scooters have been introduced at Amber Fort.
 Jaipur Differently also conducts 2-hour Segway tours in the area around Amber fort.
 The tours run from 11 a.m. until 1 p.m. every Sunday, Monday, Wednesday and Friday.